 Some firewalls permit only email traffic through them, thereby protecting the network against any attacks other than attacks against the email service.
 Other firewalls provide less strict protections, and block services that are known to be problems.

 Generally, firewalls are configured to protect against unauthenticated interactive logins from the "outside" world.
 This, more than anything, helps prevent vandals from logging into machines on your network.
 More elaborate firewalls block traffic from the outside to the inside, but permit users on the inside to communicate freely with the outside.

+Firewalls are also important since they can provide a single "choke point" where security and audit can be imposed.
 Unlike in a situation where a computer system is being attacked by someone dialing in with a modem, the firewall can act as an effective "phone tap" and tracing tool.
 Firewalls provide an important logging and auditing function; often they provide summaries to the administrator about what kinds and amount of traffic passed through it, how many attempts there were to break into it, etc.

-can for your site's physical premises.
+This is an important point: providing this "choke point'' can serve the same purpose on your network as a guarded gate can for your site's physical premises.
 That means anytime you have a change in "zones" or levels of sensitivity, such a checkpoint is appropriate.
 A company rarely has only an outside gate and no receptionist or security staff to check badges on the way in.
 If there are layers of security on your site, it's reasonable to expect layers of security on your network.

 What can't a firewall protect against?